diffbot/diffbot-llm-inference/README.md

 docker run --runtime nvidia --gpus all -p 8001:8001 --ipc=host -e VLLM_OPTIONS="--model diffbot/Llama-3.3-Diffbot-Small-XL-2412 --served-model-name diffbot-small --enable-prefix-caching --max-model-len 32768"  docker.io/diffbot/diffbot-llm-inference:latest
 ```

+You can now use the endpoint `http://localhost:8001/rag/v1`.
+It works exactly like the Serverless API below.

 ## 7. Using the Serverless API